ecohen13/elishacohen/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome!
 I am a PhD student in political science at Emory University.
-I study political methodology with applications focused on gender, race , and inequality in the United States.
+I study political methodology with applications focused on gender, race, and inequality in the United States.